 Roshini’s current research interests continue on visual arts culture, photography and archives, with a focus on Caribbean archives; contemporary Caribbean visual arts; European diasporic representation; and experimental screen media representations of inequality and racism.
 Her recent artwork FaceUp explores taking selfies, mobile technology and diasporic urban life and was curated by Paul Goodwin for the exhibition Ghosts: Keith Piper and Roshini Kempadoo (2015), Lethaby Gallery, London.
 Her current project Follow the Money revisits the question of economic migration and inequality, women’s bodies and European diaspora narratives.

 Roshini is currently developing an international research network on archives with CREAM and contributing to the forthcoming volume for the Peter Lang Transnational Cultures book series Framing the Critical Decade: After the Black Arts Movement.
-She is also a visual arts editor for Small Axe: A Caribbean Journal of Criticism published by Duke University Press and edited by David Scott.
+She has also been a visual arts editor for Small Axe: A Caribbean Journal of Criticism published by Duke University Press and edited by David Scott (2013 - 2018).

 For details of all my research outputs, visit my WestminsterResearch profile.